Below are some questions people frequently ask me.

 My approach is integrative, meaning that I use a wide variety of tools depending on my client’s needs and their unconscious map for change.
-My practice is also holistic, which means that it engages the mind, body and spirit of the client.
 As an integrative psychotherapist I do not work from the medical model, though I do understand, help to incorporate and normalise any experiences of mental illness that clients may have.
+My practice is also transpersonal and holistic, which means that it engages the mind, body and spirit of the client.
+To learn more about the Transpersonal approach, click here.
 I use a client-centred framework, which means that I work to help my clients become independent, autonomous people who are capable and competent to access their own inner resources for change.

 What interventions (techniques) do you use in your approach?

-I include techniques from a broad range of therapies I have been trained in, including but not limited to: transpersonal psychotherapy, psychodynamic psychotherapy, emotion focused therapy, Jungian dreamwork, art therapy, gestalt, mindfulness, CBT, solution focused therapy, acceptance and commitment therapy, ritual and alchemy.
-I focus on assisting my clients to find their own centre of wisdom and balance in life so they can leave my service being independent, whole and connected.
+I focus on assisting my clients to find their own centre of wisdom and balance in life so they can leave my service being integrated, whole and confident.

 Who are your clients?

 What kind of people come to see me for assistance?
+As a generalist counsellor I’ve worked with a wide range of issues, but I tend to specialise in helping clients through depression, self esteem issues, processing trauma and developing assertiveness.
+I am LGBTIQ friendly and am competency-trained in this area.
+I enjoy working with people from different cultures.
 Individuals and/or couples may be trying to find a way through a wide variety of issues which I assist them with, including but not limited to: